xorxornop/ObscurCore/README.md

 Frameshift does the same but inserts variable (or fixed) lengths of bytes before and after each item.
 Fabric multiplexes variable (or fixed) length stripes of each item, mixing them all up, much like the Rubberhose file system.

-Where variable ordering/lengths are used, these are assigned by the use of a CSPRNG, so the recipient can decrypt - if it was actually random, this would be impossible.
+Where variable ordering/lengths are used, these are assigned by the use of a cryptographically-secure pseudorandom number generator.

-All items and their configurations, along with the manifest and its configuration, are authenticated with a MAC in the **Encrypt-then-MAC (EtM)** scheme, which provides strong verification and minimum information leakage.
+All data is authenticated with a MAC in the **Encrypt-then-MAC (EtM)** scheme, which provides strong verification and minimum information leakage.
 Upon detection of any alteration, all operations are aborted.

-Here's an example using the packager:

-    using (var output = new MemoryStream()) {
-    	var package = new Package(key);
-    	package.AddFile(filePath);
-    	package.Write(output);
-    }

-The above...
+In the code example above/before, the packager performs the following actions automatically...
-*	Creates the symmetric-encryption package, the manifest being configured to use XSalsa20 encryption, Keccak256 key confirmation, Keccak256 authentication, and scrypt key derivation
+*	Creates the symmetric-encryption package, the manifest being configured to use XSalsa20 encryption, Keccak-256 (SHA-3-256) key confirmation, Keccak-512 (SHA-3-512) authentication, and Scrypt key derivation
 * 	The package is set up with frameshifting payload layout (default) and a Salsa20-based CSPRNG
 *	Adds a file to a package with HC-128 encryption (random key & IV, default) and Poly1305-AES EtM authentication (random key and nonce, default).
-Key confirmation and derivation is not used due to the keys being random and stored in the manifest.
-If keys are to be supplied by recipient, then the defaults are Keccak256 key confirmation and scrypt key derivation.
+Key confirmation and derivation is not used due to the keys being random and stored in the manifest, in this instance.
+If keys are to be supplied by recipient, then the defaults are Keccak-256 key confirmation and scrypt key derivation.
-*	Derives a package/manifest key (from the supplied one) with scrypt KDF
+*	Derives a package/manifest key (from the supplied one) with Scrypt KDF
 *	Writes it out to the output stream

-All schemes offer key confirmation capability with a choice of algorithms (e.g. MAC, KDF, etc.)
+All schemes offer key confirmation capability with a choice between MAC or KDF method.

 If a package is recieived from a sender for which you hold multiple keys on file for (whatever kind they may be), all them will be verified with the key confirmation data (if present, which it is by default - generated automatically) to determine the correct one to proceed with.

-Packages include the capability to communicate new keys (of any kind), or request invalidation of keys for subsequent communications.
+In future: packages will include the capability to communicate new keys (of any kind), or request invalidation of keys for subsequent communications.
 For example, you could send a symmetric key for manifests, so as to reduce overhead incurred by public key schemes.

 Functionality exposed through streams